Maritime Injury Claims Against American Seafoods

 Contributory fault is not a bar to a seaman’s claim for compensation for an injury.
 If your injury accident aggravated a preexisting medical condition you still have rights to pursue compensation for maintenance and cure and damages under the Jones Act.

-If you have questions about your maritime rights, contact the Alaska maritime lawyers at Johnson Beard & Trueb, PC.
+If you have questions about your maritime rights, contact the Alaska maritime lawyers at Trueb & Beard LLC.
 Our lawyers have the experience and maritime legal knowledge necessary to pursue claims against the big fishing companies and their insurance companies.
-To learn about your rights to benefits under Federal Maritime law call us at 907-277-0161 or toll free at 1-888-277-0661.
+To learn about your rights to benefits under federal maritime law call us at 907-802-4559 or send us a message online.